Communication & Collaboration MCP Servers: Connect Your AI to Slack, Zoom, Teams, Discord, and More

 Browse all communication MCP servers →

 Never miss a message again.
-Never watch a 45-minute recording to learn 3 decisions.
+Never watch a 45-minute recording to learn three decisions.
 Never spend an hour triaging email after vacation.
-Your AI processes it all — and gives you back hours every week.
+Let your AI process the noise so you can focus on the work.

 Need a communication tool not in our catalog?
 Email support@vinkius.com.